foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 If your development workflow is sane, then you will already understand that Docker is unnecessary.
 All of the features which it claims to be helpful are either useless or poorly implemented, and it's primary benefits can be easily achieved using namespaces directly.
 Docker would have been a cute idea 8 years ago, but it's pretty much useless today.

+[edit]: Although most of the problems mentioned are self explanatory, this post makes no effort to explain how Docker could do it better.
+There are many alternative solutions to Docker, each with their own pros/cons, and I'll be explaining these in detail on a follow up post.

 * Credits to [CYPHERDEN][56] for the cover image, taken from [PewDiePie][57]